 Challenge Of Living Within Financial Means

-New York Times has a story of a couple who were facing the “Challenge of living within one’s means”.
+Doing research to publish a post for my blog, I came across an old article in New York Times.
+It has a story of a couple who were facing the “challenge of living within one’s means“.
 It’s an interesting article about how the two lived outside their means.
-Believe it or not, between the two of them, they are making $250,000 a year.
+Believe it or not, between the two of them, they were making $250,000 a year.
 I think that is an excellent income for a family of four.

 You can lead a comfortable life on that income if you want to, without any financial anxiety.
 The couple in the story did not want to.

-Some people have all the “luck” to be able to go to college, get a degree – in their case, in one of the disciplines of Information Technology (IT).
+Some people have all the “luck” to be able to go to college, get a degree – in case of the family in the story – in one of the disciplines of Information Technology (IT).
 They start making money and start having families.

 However, instead of living within their means and enjoy life – especially when they are pulling in such high salaries – they always worry about bills, credit card bills, mortgage and such.

 I think that is a shame.
-My family of four, making less than one-third of their income, have always lived debt free.
+My family of four, making less than one-fourth of income of that family, have always lived debt free.
 We pay our bills on time and in full by the due date, even though we use credit card a lot, all the time.

 I have been saying this in my posts that borrowed money is not your money, whether that money you get from the credit card companies or some place else.
 You are renting it.
 You gotta give it back and mind you, on time so that other people can use it too.